Shawn5cents/Phoney/docs/getting-started.md

 Before you begin, ensure you have:
 - Node.js 18+ installed
 - A Twilio account
-- An OpenAI API key
-- An ElevenLabs account
+- A Google Cloud account with Gemini API access
 - A Pusher account

 ## ⚡ Quick Start